whdzera/kitsu-manga/README.md

 ## License

-`do not deploy in public sever without my permission` This project is licensed under the Apache License.
+`Do not deploy on a public server without my permission`

+This project is licensed under the Apache License.

 ## Contact